The 12 Best Foods for Unblocking Your Arteries

 For instance, asparagus helps unclog arteries naturally.
 It also helps reduce the levels of bad cholesterol (LDL) in your blood.
 In addition, it prevents the formation of blood clots.

 - Boiled, sautéed, baked, or grilled… The options for enjoying these little green sticks are innumerable.

 More specifically, we’re talking about pomegranate juice.
 This is because it gives you a large number of antioxidants (more than orange, cranberry, or blackberry juice).

 This rich purple drink reduces the damage caused by fat when it accumulates in your arteries.

 - A cup for breakfast is enough.
 For the best effect, it should be natural (made by you if possible).

 Soy and its products (including tofu) slightly reduce your bad cholesterol (LDL).

 Eating 3 tablespoons of this cereal per day is synonymous with enjoying good heart health.

-- Make sure that it’s organic soy.
+- Make sure it’s organic soy.
 In addition, eat tofu instead of meat.

 This delicious vegetable from the cabbage family has a lot of vitamin K. This helps the calcium aid your natural processes.